AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Managing one policy is easier than managing multiple policies.

-• If you have a luxury vehicle or sports car that you won’t let your teen drive, it’s best to get them a separate policy for the car they will drive.1
+One exception is if you have a luxury vehicle or sports car that you won’t let your teen drive, it’s best to get them a separate policy for the car they will drive.1

 When to Add Your Teen to Your Policy